-Manufacturers Grow, Remain Optimistic Despite Hiring Challenges
+Manufacturers Grow, Stay Optimistic Despite Hiring Challenges

 Despite ongoing staffing challenges, a survey of more than 750 U.S. manufacturing companies in over 25 different industries was overwhelmingly positive.
 Conducted by buying consortium Prime Advantage in July, the survey found: